Dheeraj-Manwani/mini-projects-to-learn-concepts/README.md

 2. Open the project you are interested in your code editor
 3. cd frontend or cd backend (if exists)
 4. npm install
-5. npm run dev or tsc-b node dist/index.js
+5. npm run dev or tsc -b && node dist/index.js